2025 Best Colleges for Public Policy

 • Atlanta, GA

 Academic Highlights: This midsize university offers a diverse array of majors (80+) and minors (60+), and 30% of Emory students pursue more than one area of study.
 Over half of Emory’s student body works directly with a faculty member on academic research and 58% of courses have class sizes of under twenty students.
-Ultimately, the greatest number of students go on to earn degrees in the social sciences (15%), biology (14%), business (14%), health professions (12%), and mathematics (9%).
+Studying abroad is a fairly common feature of an Emory education, with 40% of students traveling to one of 100 international destinations.

-Professional Outcomes: Shortly after graduation, 66% of 2022 grads were already employed, and 96% had arrived at their next destination.
-The top employers of recent Emory grads include Deloitte, Epic, ScribeAmerica, Meta, Morgan Stanley, and Cloudmed.
-Graduates of the Goizueta Business School found strong starting salaries with an average of $81k.
-In the last few years, multiple Emory grads/alums received acceptance letters from the following top law schools like Columbia, Berkeley, and Georgetown.
-Med school acceptances included Duke, Johns Hopkins, and Vanderbilt.
+Professional Outcomes: Shortly after graduation, 59% of 2023 grads were already employed, and 99% had arrived at their next destination.
+The top employers of recent Emory grads include Epic, NIH, Capital One, Fulbright US Student Program, Amazon, and Deloitte.
+The average starting salary was $61k.
+In the last few years, multiple Emory grads/alums received acceptance letters from the following top schools – Columbia, UPenn, Yale, the University of Chicago, and Vanderbilt.
+While a healthy number of Emory grads found employment in Georgia, the top destinations for the Class of 2023 included non-Southern locales in New York City, DC, LA, Chicago, and Philadelphia.

 • Median ACT: 33